Calcitonin-Salmon Nasal SprayPronunciation

 Inactive Ingredients: sodium chloride, chlorobutanol (possesses a characteristic odor), hydrochloric acid (added as necessary to adjust pH), purified water and nitrogen.

 Calcitonin Salmon Nasal Solution, USP

 One Spray, Once a Day

-This package contains one bottle of calcitonin salmon nasal spray with attached pump.
+This package contains one bottle of Calcitonin Salmon Nasal Solution and one screw on pump.